 - Start heating up water in wide/big pot.

 - Mix bagel ingredients together in order listed (whisk together dry before adding liquid).
 When adding water, start with 1 cup and add more as needed to get dough to adhere (this can vary based on your brand of tigernut flour).
+[If doing alternative recipe, mix ingredients into boiled yucca/cassava, and knead until you have a floury dough ball and most of the flour is absorbed.]

 - Form into bagel shapes (dough should be damp, not crumbly, but not too wet/sticky and hold its shape.
 I formed mine into a round biscuit/disc shape and then poked a hole in the middle and smoothed out the edges).